 Upon dissolution of the organization, assets shall be distributed for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, or corresponding section of any future federal tax code, or shall be distributed to the federal, state, or local government for a public purpose.
 Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction of the county in which the principal office of the organization is then located, exclusively for such purposes.

 Amendments to the Constitution must be proposed in writing by a least five (5) members of the Society and filed with the secretary.
 Copies of the proposed amendments shall be put before the membership within twenty-one (21) days of the filing of the amendment.
-Votes must be cast within forty-five (45) days.
+Votes must be cast within thirty (30) days.
 Three fifths (3/5) of the votes cast shall constitute a majority for the passage of an amendment.

 SOCIETY OF NORTH CAROLINA ARCHIVISTS BYLAWS